 - There is a growing need for more research into new approaches for delivering services to rural and northern communities.

-- The members of the RaDAR Team are facing the challenge to improve the delivery of rural dementia care across the continuum: from early detection and diagnosis to end of life care.
+- Improving the delivery of rural dementia care across the continuum: from early detection and diagnosis to end-of-life care.

-- Early diagnosis and treatment have proven to be key components in alleviating stress, providing direction for treatment, and allowing patients and families to plan for the future.
+- Early diagnosis and treatment have been shown to be key components in alleviating stress, providing direction for treatment, and allowing patients and families to plan for the future.

 - The use of telecommunications and information technology are improving the delivery of health care services across distances.

 Follow the RaDAR team on Twitter for more: @RaDAR_Usask